 The diverse student body at San Francisco State University includes many students who are the first in their families to attend college.
-Making the University accessible through scholarships to students in need is a priority to the University.
-There are many established scholarship funds to support, from athletics to general need.
-Many of our scholarships are endowed funds that grow over time to keep pace with the economy and raises in tuition and fees.
+Making the University accessible through scholarships to students in need is a priority for the University.
+There are many established scholarship funds to support, from athletics to general needs.
+Many of our scholarships are endowed funds that grow over time to keep pace with the economy and raise tuition and fees.

-In addition to supporting existing scholarship funds, some donors choose to establish new named scholarship endowments.
-Currently a $200,000 endowment will generate enough income to cover most of a student's annual tuition, fees and some living expenses. $25,000 is the minimum donation to establish any named endowed fund.
+In addition to supporting existing scholarship funds, some donors choose to establish newly named scholarship endowments.
+Currently, a $200,000 endowment will generate enough income to cover most of a student's annual tuition, fees, and some living expenses. $25,000 is the minimum donation to establish any named endowed fund.
 Email us to inquire about creating or funding a scholarship.

 Establishing a Scholarship

 The assistance helps students focus on their studies and reduces the number of outside jobs they work, which can have a negative impact on graduation rates.
 To attract more scholarships, the University encourages alumni and friends to name these funds.
 Given students’ needs, the minimum to endow a named scholarship fund is $25,000 -- however you may “adopt a student” by naming an annual current fund scholarship with a minimum donation of $5,000.